-David P. Frick began his career in 1991 with a clerkship in the Meilen District Court in Zurich and as an assistant to the Banking Law Chair at Zurich University Law School.
+David P. Frick began his career in 1991 at the Meilen District Court in Zurich and as an assistant to the Banking Law Chair at Zurich University Law School.

 From 1994, he was an attorney in the International Corporate and Litigation practice groups of Cravath, Swaine & Moore, the New York law firm.